geekan/MetaGPT-docs/src/en/guide/tutorials/agent_101.md

 async def main():
-    msg = "Write a PRD for a snake game" context = Context()  # The session-level Context object must be created outside the Role object role = ProductManager(context=context)
+    msg = "Write a PRD for a snake game" context = Context()  # The session Context object is explicitly created, and the Role object implicitly shares it automatically with its own Action object role = ProductManager(context=context)
     while msg:
         msg = await role.run(msg)